craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Factions of Puget Sound/Enumclaw Safe Zone/Druids of Covington.md

 ---

 # Druids of Covington
 The "Druids" of Covington are a post-bombing faction of survivors that have taken to survivalism in the forests surrounding Covington and the Enumclaw Safe Zone.
+In the time since the bombings, they have become seen as harbingers of peace and prosperity for the lost souls of the Sound.

 ## History
 ## Governance